Srce za šapu

 Why does it matter?

-However, the readiness of people in Bosnia and Herzegovina to adopt homeless dogs and treat them responsible and with empathy and love is extremely low.
-Their only chance for truly happy and fulfilled life is the adoption in the Western European countries, where people are aware of animal rights and very well know the value of living with a pet.
-So, if you decide on adopting a dog, you will be saving two lifes – the life of the dog you have adopted and the life of the dog who came to his/her place in the shelter.
+However, the willingness of people in Bosnia to adopt homeless dogs and provide them with love is very low.
+For many dogs, their only chance for a happy, fulfilling life is adoption in Western European countries, where people value animal rights and understand the joy of living with a pet.
+Countries like Germany, Austria, the Netherlands, Denmark, UK etc. have become beacons of hope for rescue dogs from the Balkans.
+By adopting a rescue dog, you are saving two lives—the dog you welcome into your home and the one who takes their place in the shelter.

 How does it work?

-If you do not live in Bosnia and Herzegovina, there are two legal ways to adopt a dog:
+If you do not live in Bosnia and Herzegovina, there are two ways for legal dog adoption:

-- By direct taking over the dog from the shelter, which is much simpler and cheaper, because no customs declaration is required.
-In that case, SRCEZAŠAPU engages a veterinarian who prepares the passport and health certificate required for crossing the border.
+1. Direct Adoption from the Shelter: This is simpler and more affordable, as no customs declaration is required.
+In this case, SRCEZAŠAPU arranges for a veterinarian to prepare the necessary passport and health certificate for border crossing.

-If you live in Bosnia and Herzegovina, you can adopt a dog directly from the shelter (SRCEZAŠAPU does not organize the transport of the dog).
+If you live in Bosnia and Herzegovina, you can adopt a dog directly from the shelter.
+Please note that SRCEZAŠAPU does not organize dog transport within the country.

-If you are interested in our dogs, please contact us and we will be happy to answer to all your questions!
+If you are interested in adopting one of our dogs, feel free to contact us.
+We will gladly answer all your questions!

 Adoption costs

-For residents of foreign countries, the costs differ according to the method of adoption:
+For residents of foreign countries, the costs differ according to the method of dog adoption:

 - If taking over the dog directly from the shelter, the adopters have to pay the costs of the documents needed for travel to the EU – health certificate and passport issued by the veterinarian / vet inspector, totally 55 EUR (to be paid to the vet).